awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/infrastructure-security.md

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) \(AWS STS\) to generate temporary security credentials to sign requests\.

 **Related topics**
-+ [Infrastructure security in amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/infrastructure-security.html) in the *Amazon EC2 User Guide for Linux Instances*
++ [Infrastructure security in Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/infrastructure-security.html) in the *Amazon EC2 User Guide for Linux Instances*